lindseyselden/Tenet_Ground/brand/governance.md

 ## Rule #01 — Technology Presence

-**Always specify:** integrated, embedded, recessive, flush-mounted, single surface.
+**Always specify:** integrated, embedded, recessive, flush-mounted, single surface, architecture-subordinate; interface surfaces set *into* the architecture; data rendered flat and editorial.
-**Always avoid:** screens, displays, multiple monitors, bezels, LED strips, command center, futuristic UI, electronics, cables.
+**Always avoid:** floating or free-standing displays, bezels, device chrome, glowing or atmospheric screens, command center, multiple monitors, futuristic UI, LED strips, exposed electronics.

+**Screens are not forbidden — *performing* technology is.** A status display set flush into a concrete wall, its data flat and editorial, passes.
+A floating glass panel with a glowing radial readout fails — not because it is a screen, but because it announces itself.

 **Pass/fail test:** If you can identify the technology before you identify the architecture, the shot has failed.

 **Why:** Tenet Ground is ground truth infrastructure.
-Infrastructure is recessive by definition.
-A brand that *performs* its technology contradicts its promise of quiet authority.
-Most security and SaaS brands fail this rule by default; Tenet Ground's position depends on holding it.
+Infrastructure is recessive by definition, and this rule governs how technology *behaves*, not whether interfaces exist.
+The Architects work — there are screens (the Ground Hall elevator type system, status displays).
+What is forbidden is technology that announces itself: the command-center tell, the glowing dashboard, the device that dominates the wall it is mounted on.
+Most security and SaaS brands fail this by default; Tenet Ground's position depends on holding it.

 ## Rule #02 — Color Behavior